-Classroom Restroom Cafeteria Transitions/ Hallways Bus School Events Technolog Prepared Arrive to class on time and with all materials.
-Cell phones and healphones will be placed in book hags during instructional time.
-Go between classes or with a pass from your teacher.
+Classroom Restroom Cafeteria Transitions/ Hallways Bus School Events Technology Prepared Anive to class on time and with all materials.
+Cell phones and healphones will be placed in back hops during instructional time.
+Co between classes or with a pass from your teacher.
 Enter quietly.
-Travel with everything you need for the next class.
+Tancel with everything you need for the next class.
 Have your belongings and know where you are going.
-Have all necessary funds, signed permission slips, and preaminge transportation.
-Know your use name and password. \mathbf{R} espectful Follow classroom, school espectations, and adhere to the school dress code.
+Have all necessary fands, signed permission slips, and preaming transportation.
+Know your user mane and password Respectful Follow classoom, school especiations, and affects to the school dress code.
 Keep it clean.
-Honor the privacy of others.
-Be kind to everyone and use table manners.
-Clear your table and place trash in the tash can.
-Be polite and helpful.
-Follow directions and use positive words and actions.
-Treat school property with care and display good sportsmanship.
-Use technology appropriately.
-Leave food and drinks outside \$ lab.
-Help maintain the confirment.
-Integrity Deniand the highest performance of yourself.
+Heatist the privacy of others.
+He kind to everyone and use table manners.
+Clear your table and place teach in the teach can.
+He polite and helpful.
+Fellow directions and use possible words and actions.
+Treat school property with care and display good spectomenship.
+Use technology appropriately Leave food and drinks outside for lab.
+Help maintain the cruimment.
+Integrity Demand the highest performance of yourself.
 Expect the highest performance of others.
-Report inappropriate behavior and damage.
-Keep the voice level low and clean up your area.
+Report in appropriate fechasiser and damage.
+Keep the voice level low and clear up your sees.
 Keep your hands, feet, and other objects to yourself.
-Be helpful, kind, and courteous to everyone.
+Be helpful, kind, and counterus to everyone.
 Be a positive role model to peers and adults.
-Completing you assigned activity and posting sche appropriate content.
+Completing you assigned activity and posting school appropriate content.
 Disciplined Be a problem-solver and resolve conflicts peacefully, noton social media.
-Practice self- control with people, materials and time.
-Remain seated at your table and follow the guidance of school personnel.
+Practice self- control with people, materials and time: Remain seated at your table and follow the guidance of school personnel.
 Move purposely through the halls and move quickly to class.
-Keep school fee of graffiti and trash.
-Go directly to your lus without horse playing.
+Keep school fee of graffic and trush.
+Ge directly to your bus without house playing.
 Follow all district rules, and adult directions.
-Stay on assignation.
-Follow direction Engaged Be active, sok questions, and show that you care.
+Stay on assigned task.
+Follow directions Engaged Be active, ask questions, and show that you care.
 Use the restroom quickly, quictly, and exit immediately.
-Get your food quickly and quietly.
-Finish your lanch by the end of your lanch period.
-Walk on the right side of the hall quickly and quietly.
-Report directly to the bus lane.
+Get your food quickly and quicily.
+Finish your lanch by the out of your lanch period.
+Walk on the right side of the hall quickly and quictly.
+Report directly to the bus lare.
 Follow rules and expectations for the bus.
 Be involved in the event.
-Use website as directed by the teacher.
+Use website as discated by the teacher.